Academic Achievement and Education for Life

 It may be taking awhile, but educators are gradually acknowledging that a one-sided emphasis on the intellect is counterproductive.
 Even the “winners” of this approach are adversely affected.
 In November of 2011, NBC interviewed an administrator at Peking University High School in Shanghai, the top school worldwide as measured by the Organization for Economic Cooperation and Development, but also a school where students put in 12 hours of study per day including weekends.
 “Test taking is damaging to students’ creativity, critical thinking skills and, in general, China’s ability to compete in the world.
 It can make students very narrow-minded.
 In the 21st century, China needs the creative types its education system isn’t producing.”

-For over 40 years, Education for Life has pioneered an approach that emphasizes cultivating the intellect in conjunction with the body, feelings, and will.
+For almost 50 years, Education for Life has pioneered an approach that emphasizes cultivating the intellect in conjunction with the body, feelings, and will.
 Modern research shows that the future of education around the world lies with schools that can successfully implement this kind of integrated, holistic approach.